joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 a single identified sub-distribution, the SP 800-90B non-IID track can then be used to generate the heuristic min entropy estimate.

-> **JEH Note**: It isn't clear how to demonstrate that the estimators provide a reasonable lower bound for the source min entropy.
+The estimators vary in complexity and response to the data, so it isn't clear how to demonstrate that the estimators provide a reasonable lower bound for the source min entropy.

 # Worked Examples
 ## Test System